Sudan’s Bashir charged with illegal use of foreign funds

 An investigator had previously told the court that Bashir received $90 million in cash from Saudi royals including payments of $35 million and $30 million from Saudi King Abdullah, who died in 2015.

-Bashir is wanted by the Hague-based International Criminal Court over his role in mass killings in the western region of Darfur.
-More than 300,000 people were killed and 2.5 million displaced in the conflict which erupted in 2003, according to the United Nations.

-"Now is the time for the people of Sudan to choose law over impunity and ensure that the ICC suspects in the Darfur situation finally face justice in a court of law," ICC prosecutor Fatou Bensouda said.
+“Now is the time for the people of Sudan to choose law over impunity and ensure that the ICC suspects in the Darfur situation finally face justice in a court of law,” ICC prosecutor Fatou Bensouda told the UN Security Council in June.

 KHARTOUM: Sudan’s ousted president Omar al-Bashir was charged in court Saturday with illegal acquisition and use of foreign funds, offences that could land him behind bars for more than a decade.